martian58/bookery/README.md

 ### Windows

-1. Windows Os is not supported and not recomended.
+1. Windows Os is not supported and not recommended.